seanox/aspect-js/manuals/introduction.md

 ### Learning Path

-The following tutorials provide separate learning paths for micro-frontends and Single-Page Applications.
+The following tutorials provide separate learning paths for micro-frontends and single-page applications.
 Each path consists of incremental steps that extend or modify the previous result.
 The differences between consecutive steps illustrate the implementation of individual concepts.